-Marie at Mademoiselle Rêve said the inspiration for her cozy wine bar's name was Alain Bashung's French rock song "Madame Rêve," or "Madame Dream."
+Marie, the owner of wine bar Mademoiselle Rêve, said she was inspired by Alain Bashung's French rock song "Madame Rêve," or "Madame Dream."
 The song had spoken to her.
-Listening to it now, it's beautifully haunting and makes me want to lightly leap like a ballerina to its eery background music.
+Listening to it now, it's beautifully haunting, but somehow makes me want to lightly leap in the air like a ballerina.

 I never said I was a music writer.
 Back to food and wine.

-I walked into Mademoiselle Rêve on a particularly boring night in Lyon when no one was around at the hostel.
-The only people there were doing work, and I had already put in my day's duty of interviewing brewers in New York over a spotty, muffled phone connection.
+I walked into Mademoiselle Rêve on a particularly slow night in Lyon when no one was around at the hostel.
+The only people there were doing work, and I had already put in my day's duty of interviewing brewers in New York over a spotty, muffled phone connection, moving through every corner of the hostel in attempts to hear them.
 I was ready for wine.
-I didn't want anything super fancy, just somewhere that locals go to unwind.
+I didn't want anything super fancy, just somewhere to unwind.
 Mademoiselle Rêve seemed perfect and was less than 10 minutes away.

-The bar is on a quiet side street, Rue de Vendôme, with seemingly very little going on.
+The bar was on a quiet side street, Rue de Vendôme, with very little going on.
 Excellent.
 When I walked in solo, I was a bit intimidated.
-It didn't seem like there were any free seats in the dark, cozy, bi-level bar that feels like a grandmother's house.
-I saw two coats draped over the first two bar seats by the door, so I assumed the chairs' inhabitants were outside smoking.
+It didn't seem like there were any free seats in the dark, bi-level bar that felt like a grandmother's house.
+I saw two coats draped over the first two bar seats by the door, so I assumed they were taken and the patrons were outside smoking.

 "Come!
 Sit!" sang a friendly voice from behind the bar.
-Moments later, a vibrant woman with a huge smiled appeared and cleared a chair for me.
+Moments later, a vibrant woman with a huge smiled appeared and cleared the chairs for me.